 Xbox Series X price

-Microsoft has finally announced the Xbox Series X price: £449 ($499, €499, AU$749).
-The next-gen console will go on sale on Tuesday 10th November, two weeks ahead of Black Friday.
+After much procrastination, Microsoft finally priced the Xbox Series X at £449 ($499, €499, AU$749).
+The next-gen console went on sale on Tuesday 10th November.

 The Xbox line started life with the original Xbox, back in 2001.
 It cost £300/$300 when it launched.
 This was followed by 2004's Xbox 360, which originally cost £210/$300 for the entry-level model.